wp-plugins/hashcore/readme.txt

 == Description ==

+[sign-up](http://hashcore.com/publishers-sign-up-form) for a Hashcore.com account.
 Install our plugin, then simply add the hash symbol (#) before any words (preferably known hashtags) such as #Xfactor and our solution will automatically link them to their equivalent hashtags from real-time social media sources such as Twitter.

-**IMPORTANT: You will FIRST need to register as a publisher, go to [#HASHCORE - sign up for FREE](http://hashcore.com/publishers-sign-up-form) and create a #HASHCORE account to get your publisher ID to activate the plugin.

-If you have any questions or feedback, please do not hesitate to [contact us](http://hashcore.com/contact/)

 == Installation ==

-1. Register to get your publisher ID, go to [#HASHCORE - sign up for FREE](http://hashcore.com/publishers-sign-up-form).
+1. Register to get your publisher ID, [sign up](http://hashcore.com/publishers-sign-up-form).
 2. Go to the 'Add New' plugins screen in your WordPress admin area and search for 'Hashcore' then click 'Install Now' and activate the plugin.
 3. Go to Setting -> Hashcore Settings and follow the instructions.